 Application Deadline: Friday, May 11

 The Arizona Citizens for the Arts Internship Program provides undergraduate and graduate students the opportunity to learn and participate in the operations of the states’ 35-year-old arts advocacy organization.
 Through a combination of learning experiences, work projects and group collaborations, the intern will gain an understanding of non-profit arts administration.
 Interns will learn skills in office management, community outreach, event coordinating, and public policy.

 The Arts Administration and Public Policy Intern should be energetic, organized and possess the ability to multi-task, be a self-starter, and a problem-solver.
-This position reports to the Program Manager & Executive Director.
+This position reports to the Executive Director.
 The intern will be expected to be prompt, contribute ideas, and provide a fresh perspective.

-Compensation: Unpaid internship.
-You may be eligible for University credit for your internship (course/credit must be identified and arranged by intern with counsel from his/her university advisor).
+Compensation: $10.50/hour You may be eligible for University credit for your internship (course/credit must be identified and arranged by intern with counsel from his/her university advisor).